HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 Across both desktop and mobile, the platform landscape remains top-heavy: a small set of systems account for the majority of detected stores, while a long tail of niche and regional platforms fills the rest.

-The tables below show the share of detected ecommerce sites within ecommerce (platform market share), and also how often each platform appears across all sites in the dataset.
+The following tables show the share of detected ecommerce sites within ecommerce (platform market share), and also how often each platform appears across all sites in the dataset.

 <figure>
   <table>